How to get to the Shimanami kaido cycling route. Guide and route information.

 Bookings and Reservations

-On the website there is an Online Booking button but it's only in Japanese at the moment.
+The website does have an English translation and a way to book via email in English, otherwise you can use the Japanese reservation system.
 You can see the orange button on the homepage from the image below.

 Classes and Price